International Baccalaureate Organization

 LWHS is not a zoned school: we accept students from the Lake Wales, Frostproof, Winter Haven, Dundee, and Haines City area.

-LWHS will accept 120 freshmen for the Baccalaureate Prep/Pre IB program for 2014-15.
+LWHS will accept 100 freshmen for the Baccalaureate Prep/Pre IB program for 2014-15.
 We encourage you to turn in your application at your earliest convenience.
 As of March 17th, we have 83 students accepted and have 17 seats available.

 Pe-IB Program Admission Criterion: